-Line 1 - In columns A through D, enter the number of employees who perform administrative and support functions in New York State on the dates listed.
+Line 4 - In columns A through D, enter the number of employees who perform administrative and support functions in New York State during the current tax year on the dates listed.
 Add columns A through D and enter total in column E.

-Lines 2 through 4 - Enter the number of employees who perform administrative and support functions in New York State on each of the dates listed for the three years immediately preceding the year in which the investment tax credit is claimed.
-Add columns A through D (include "0" dates) and enter total in column E for each line.
+Lines 5 through 7 - Enter the number of employees who perform administrative and support functions in New York State on each of the dates listed for the three years immediately preceding the year in which the investment tax credit is claimed.
+Add columns A through D (include 0 dates) and enter total in column E for each line.

 If you provided employment in New York State for only part of the three-year test period, the three-year test period is deemed to refer to that part.
-If you did not provide employment in New York State at any time during the three-year test period, skip lines 2 through 7 and enter 100 on line 8.
-(There must be a positive entry on line 1.)
+If you did not provide employment in New York State at any time during the three-year test period, skip lines 5 through 10 and enter 100 on line 11.
+(There must be a positive entry on line 4.)